frnsimoes/frnsimoes.github.io/content/posts/gdb-docker.md

 +++
 date = 2024-09-19
-title = "Debugging a network problem"
+title = "Debugging a network issue"
 +++

 Noob me.
 I spent more than 30 minutes debugging a connection error while trying to access a Postgres server running locally on Docker.
 I was in the middle of solving another bug, trying to verify some data, and I simply couldn’t connect to the database.
 Then I remembered I was connected to a VPN, and that was the whole problem.
 This experience got me really curious (after I finished screaming at the skies in ragged clothes just like King Lear in Act IV).
 So, what really does happen when we send a request to a server?
 Let's make this straight and brief, so we can get to the more on point question: Docker.